crawley/mytardis-app-bioformatsimage/README.md

 ## Installation

- - Unzip bftools.zip into a directory on the MyTardis server
+ - Unzip bftools.zip into some directory on the MyTardis server.
+(Lets call it `.../bftools`)
- - Place loci_tools in the same directory as the unzipped bftools
+ - Place loci_tools in the `.../bftools` directory
- - Make sure the MyTardis web server user can read the bftools' directory contents
+ - Make sure the MyTardis web server user can read the `.../bftools` directory contents

-Git clone this repository into `/path/to/mytardis/tardis/tardis_portal/filters`:
+Git clone this repository:

-    git clone git@github.com:steveandroulakis/bioformatsimage-mytardis-filter.git bioformatsimage
+       git clone git@github.com:steveandroulakis/mytardis-app-bioformatsimage.git
+Symlink the clone into your MyTardis tree in the `tardis/apps` directory

+       ln -s .../mytardis-app-bioformatsimage .../mytardis/tardis/apps/bioformatsimage

-Add the following to your MyTardis settings file eg. `/path/to/mytardis/tardis/settings.py`
+Add the following to your MyTardis settings file eg. `.../mytardis/tardis/settings.py`

 ```
 MIDDLEWARE_CLASSES = MIDDLEWARE_CLASSES + ('tardis.tardis_portal.filters.FilterInitMiddleware',)